Grandparents’ Rights

 Our firm prides itself on helping loving Ohioans navigate challenging family law situations.
 Although your personal circumstances may have left you feeling hopeless, it is important to fully explore your legal options before processing your family’s challenges one way or the other.
 If you don’t take this step forward, you may always wonder what would have happened if you had spoken with an attorney and the last thing you deserve is to live with the burden of regret on your heart.

-To learn more about your rights as a grandparent under Ohio law, schedule a free legal consultation with one of our dedicated Mentor, OH family law lawyers at Axelrod Law Office today.
+To learn more about your rights as a grandparent under Ohio law, schedule a free legal consultation with one of our dedicated Mentor, OH family law lawyers at Axelrod & Hellier Law Office today.
 You can call the firm at (440) 944-7300 or you can submit a contact form on our firm’s website to get started.
 You are dealing with tough challenges but you don’t have to do so alone.
 We look forward to hearing from you.